Collyricus/worldcoords/README.md

 6. Click on 'calculate' and now you will see your x2 and z2 coordinates.

-This project is in a prototype fase, with a simple but ugly-looking GUI.
+This project is in a prototype fase, with a simple but ugly-looking GUI, as the code was written in about 40 minutes.
 The project is being updated periodically.

 Inspired by: MCParks Point Locator Tool